upala-digital-identity/docs/source/whitepaper.rst

 ..
 Game-based blockchain-powered person-hood pricing system

-Upala provides a **digital identity uniqueness score**.
-The score is represented by a price for which an identity can be sold at any time.
-The higher the price the more the ID owner values it, the safer it is to interact with.

 ..
 	This is the price of getting an identity again.
 If you cheat your friends and steal money from them.
 You'd have to repay the debt or find other friends.
 Build trust there.
 Those with little trust are risky.
 They need to pay more.